How to select the right OTR tyre for your operation

 Then take the average load and multiply that number by the vehicle's average speed.
 This will give you the site's ton-miles-per-hour (TMPH) or ton-kilometers-per-hour (TKPH) rating.

-Every OTR tire, regardless of application, also has a specific TMPH or TKPH rating, which represents the maximum recommended load the tire can carry at a certain speed.
-In each case, you want to pick a tire whose TMPH or TKMP is higher than the site's TMPH or TKPH rating.
-This will help ensure you've selected the right tire for the site.
+Every OTR tyre, regardless of application, also has a specific TMPH or TKPH rating, which represents the maximum recommended load the tyre can carry at a certain speed.
+In each case, you want to pick a tyre whose TMPH or TKMP is higher than the site's TMPH or TKPH rating.
+This will help ensure you've selected the right tyre for the site.